-- <doc\string> : arbitrary string

-- context context file path context

-collect-environment-info
+- <doc_string> : arbitrary string - <path> : file/path to be deleted; may be relative to config file location; file globs allowed collect-environment-info

 Triggers the collection of information about the qooxdoo environment, and prints it to the console.
 Takes a map.